Zippy's Friends for 5-7 year olds

 Schools can also choose to run our Zippy at Home programme with parents.

-If you are interested in teaching Zippy’s Friends to your class, find upcoming training near you.
+If you are interested in teaching Zippy’s Friends to your class, book onto our online Skills for Life training.

 Take a look at our follow-on programme Apple’s Friends for 7 – 9 year olds.